keptn-sandbox/keptn-on-k3s/README.md

 If you want to watch our Keptn on k3s webinar [click here!](https://www.youtube.com/watch?v=hx0NHj4u7ic)

+If you want to use Keptn with Dynatrace check out [Keptn for Dynatrace in 5 Minutes](README-KeptnForDynatrace.md)

 ### Use Case
- * You want to try out keptn
+ * You want to try out Keptn
  * You don't want to deal with Kubernetes
  * You have access to a Linux host